-Bruch's work takes the story no further, but the legend has a sequel in which at last Frithjof and Ingeborg are happily united after the death of King Ring.
+Bruch's work takes the story no further, but the legend has a sequel in which at last Frithiof and Ingeborg are happily united after the death of King Ring.
 Bruch's notable gifts in the treatment of the male chorus are again demonstrated.
 The first scene consists of Frithjof's barytone recitative and aria, "How bravely o'er the floods so bright," and the highly melodious chorus of warriors, "O, 'tis delight when the land afar appeareth."
 In the scene before Ingeborg's bridal, a wedding march of bright and cheerful hues lends greater effect to the pathetic people's chorus, "Sadly the skald walks before the train," and Ingeborg's song, "My heart with sorrow overflowing."
 The great third scene of "Frithjof's Revenge" is treated with remarkable dramatic power.
 It begins with the chorus of priests, "Midnight sun on the mountain burns," whose strains are broken in upon by Frithjof's exclamation, "Go to Hela's dark abode," which is succeeded by the aria, "Where my Father rests."
-There is a thrilling chorus of priests, "Woe! he tugs with all his might at the ring," and a final ensemble with fine, glowing instrumentation.
+There is a thrilling chorus of priests, "Woe! he tugs with all his might at the ring," and a final ensemble with fine, glowing instru-mentation.
 The scene of Frithjof's departure from the Northland consists of a solo quartet for male voices, "Sun in the sky, now mounteth high," which is exquisite in its harmony, and Frithjof's great solo, "World's grandest region, thou mighty North."
 The fifth scene is the touching lament of Ingeborg, "Storms wildly roar," once a favorite in the concert-room.

-A high place in the fine score is reached in the chorus of warriors which concludes the work, "Now he crossed the floods of the salt desert waste," which is at once dramatic and melodious.

-and and and
+A high place in the fine score is reached in the chorus of warriors which concludes the work, "Now he crossed the floods of the salt desert waste," which is at once dramatic and melodious, The text of the Swedish poet exactly suited Bruch's musical style, and he showed his wisdom in the choice of six scenes.
+Frithjof became popular in Germany after its first few performances, and again and again, for a number of years, the music loving public demanded its repetition.
+Bruch conducted the performance in Paris one year after its introduction at Aix-la-Chapelle.